 Important Tips To Get Your Furnace Ready For Winter

 The cooler winds of autumn are here and you know the cold winds of winter are just a few weeks away.
 It’s time to get your furnace ready for the coming cold.
-Use the following tips to get your furnace ready for winter.

 The first thing to check is whether your furnace will turn on or not.
 Change your thermostat to heating mode, then set it a couple of degrees above current room temperature.
 Within a couple of minutes, you should hear the furnace start, and then start to feel warm air coming out of the vents.

 If it doesn’t, check the furnace breakers to make sure they are engaged.
 Also, if it runs off of natural gas or propane, make sure there is fuel available.
 Call a Glenmont HVAC for any other issues.

 Your heating system works at its best when it receives clean air that’s run through a filter.
 Change the air filter at the beginning of the heating season.
 Then, check it every 30 days.
 Change the filter if it’s dirty.
 If it is a reusable filter, clean it as recommended.

 Schedule A Furnace Tune-up